javoire/browserify-ng-html2js/README.md

 }
 ```

-The templates will be available in their own module based on the file name:
+The templates will be available in their own modules based on their file name:

 ```JavaScript
 angular.module('home.html', []).run(["$templateCache", function($templateCache) {